rwilliams/jrubywiki/Java-extensions-for-JRuby-using-polyglot-maven.md

 mvn javadoc:javadoc
 ```

-The beauty of the maven build system is that it readily manage other jar dependencies, especially if they are available a maven central.
+The beauty of the maven build system is that it readily manage other jar dependencies, especially if they are available from maven central.
 See for example [ruby-processing][] that depends on processing-2.2.1 `core` and `video` jars.
 [polyglot maven]:https://github.com/takari/polyglot-maven
 [here]:https://maven.apache.org/download.cgi
 [jruby-examples]:https://github.com/jruby/jruby-examples